Anomaly Detection

 Important

-Outliers can cause unexpected matching behavior.
+Anomalies can cause unexpected matching behavior.
 A placeholder value like "Unknown" in a name field could match across hundreds of unrelated records, creating a massive false-positive group.
-Always review outliers before running matches.
+Always review anomalies before running matches.

 Tip

-Use the #detailed-analysis-view to sort fields by outlier count and focus your review on the fields with the most anomalies first.
+Use the detailed-analysis-view to sort fields by anomaly count and focus your review on the fields with the most anomalies first.